SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They've become so popular that they now have three locations in San Francisco.
 They are cash only and are open late night.

 Average Price: $3.50 to $7.50 for main dishes

 Another popular budget-friendly Mexican restaurant is La Taqueria.
 Locals go crazy for anything made here with their carne asada (marinated beef steak).
 The meat is juicy and has just the right flavors.

 They also offer the standard Mexican dishes such as burritos, tacos, and quesadillas.
 They also have a number of great vegetarian options.

 Average Price: Less than $8 per dish

 Address: 2889 Mission Street

 Taqueria Vallarta is another inexpensive, yet delicious Mexican restaurant in the Mission.
-They have three locations and all offer a great variety of standard Mexican dishes.
+They have two locations, and both offer a great variety of standard Mexican dishes.
 I love this place as they have a wonderful taco bar and some of the freshest salsa in town.

 They also cook their meat to perfection, so you will be delighted with almost everything you order.
 They are also open late night, so it's a great stop after a night out on the town.

 Average Price: $3.50 to $7.50 for main dishes